 It has simultaneously saved and encouraged me to spend a lot of money online shopping.

-I’ve used this method with other companies thereafter with varying degrees of success.
-I would say you have about a 50/50 chance of getting a discount email in your inbox after abandoning your cart.
-Sometimes it takes a couple days, so be patient.
+Not all brands do this – I would say you have about a 50/50 chance of getting a discount email in your inbox after abandoning your cart.
+It could also take a couple of days, so be patient.
 And make sure you get far enough to enter your email address.

 That’s how they know how to find you when shopping online.